miku/batchdata/README.md

 In 2018, one of the original authors works on other interesting things - and there are more alternatives and sites for this problem.

-It's a small open-source project, with currently 10435 stars on GitHub, 537 people on the mailing list with about 905 topics.
+It's a smaller open-source project, with currently 10435 stars on GitHub, 537 people on the mailing list with about 905 topics.

 # User list